spdx/spdx-3-model/model/Security/Classes/VexVulnAssessmentRelationship.md

 - The from: end must be a /Security/Vulnerability classed element
 - The to: end must point to elements representing the VEX _products_.
-To specify a different element where the vulnerability was detected, the VEX relationship can optionally specify _subcomponents_ using the assessedElements property.
+To specify a different element where the vulnerability was detected, the VEX relationship can optionally specify _subcomponents_ using the assessedElement property.

 VEX inherits information from the document level down to its statements.
 When a